seviet/landingpage/azure/refarch-main.md

 ### Caveats and Concerns

 Azure Storage Accounts have an IOPs limit (20k, per) which generally relates to a VM limit of 20 VMs per (safely).
-Sive your deployments accordingly.
+Consumers aren't charged by the Storage Account but rather by consumption.
+Size your deployments accordingly.

 A practical jump box inside your Azure deployment can be very useful.
 A Linux VM with a number of useful CLIs pre-installed is recommended: